 The members of our nominating and corporate governance committee are Ms. Foster, Mr. Clark and Dr. Ho.
 Ms. Foster is the chair of the nominating and corporate governance committee.
-The nominating and corporate governance committee met three times during fiscal year 2016.
+The nominating and corporate governance committee met five times during fiscal year 2018.
 The nominating and corporate governance committee's responsibilities include:

-- identifying individuals qualified to become board members; - recommending to our board the persons to be nominated for election as directors and to each committee of our board of directors: - reviewing and making recommendations to the board with respect to management succession planning; - developing and recommending corporate governance principles to the board; and - overseeing periodic evaluations of the board.
+- identifying individuals qualified to become board members; - recommending to our board of directors the persons to be nominated for election as directors and to each committee of our board of directors: - reviewing and making recommendations to the board of directors with respect to management succession planning; - developing and recommending corporate governance principles to the board of directors; and - overseeing periodic evaluations of the board of directors.